LANY: 2023–2024: A Beautiful Blur

 On May 29, 2023, LANY announced their fifth album, titled A Beautiful Blur, which was released on September 29, 2023.
 Its first single, "Congrats", was released on 24 August 2022.
 This was followed by another single "Love at First Fight", announced on their Instagram page.
 This was their first project without keyboardist/guitarist Leslie Priest.
 Initially titled I Really Really Hope So, the album was later renamed to A Beautiful Blur on September 19, 2023; a few days before the release.
 The album has a total of 13 songs, with Paul being the lead vocals, bass guitar and keyboards for all tracks with Jake on drums.
 The album peaked on number 4 in Australian charts and number 120 on US Billboard 200.
 The album announcement was followed by a world tour from 2023 - 2024.

 2025–present: Soft

-On July 30, 2025, LANY announced their sixth studio album, Soft, which is due for release on October 10, 2025.
+On July 30, 2025, LANY announced their sixth studio album, Soft, which was released on October 10, 2025.
 The first single "Know You Naked" was released on August 1, 2025.
 This was followed by another single "Last Forever", released on September 5, 2025, this being the closing track on their upcoming album.
+The album has a total of 10 songs.
+On 13 March 2026, LANY released "Soft 2", which adds 5 more songs.